krumiaa/MindMaker/README.md

 Intro.
 Video: [https://www.youtube.com/watch?v=ERm_pZhAPIA](https://www.youtube.com/watch?v=ERm_pZhAPIA)

 **[The MindMaker AI Plugin](https://www.unrealengine.com/marketplace/en-US/product/mindmaker-ai-plugin)** is an open-source plugin that enables games and simulations within UE4 and UE5 to function as OpenAI Gym environments for training autonomous machine learning agents.
 The plugin facilitates a network connection between an Unreal Engine Project containing the learning environment, and a python ML library that receives data from Unreal Engine and parses into a custom OpenAI Gym environment for training the agent.
-The standalone machine learning library can either be a custom python script in the event you are creating your own ML tool using MindMaker’s Remote ML Server, or it could be a precompiled learning engine such as [MindMaker’s DRL Engine(Stable Baselines Algorithms)](https://unrealengine.com/marketplace/en-US/product/neurostudio-self-learning-ai).
+The standalone machine learning library can either be a custom python script in the event you are creating your own ML tool using MindMaker’s Remote ML Server, or it could be a precompiled learning engine such as [MindMaker’s DRL Engine(Stable-Baselines3 Algorithms)](https://unrealengine.com/marketplace/en-US/product/neurostudio-self-learning-ai).
 Regardless of which option you choose, using the MindMaker AI Plugin developers and researchers can easily train machine learning agents for 2D, 3D and VR projects.

 Possible applications extend beyond game design to a variety of scientific and technical endeavors.
 These include robotic simulation, autonomous driving, generative architecture, procedural graphics and much more.
 This API provides a central platform from which advances in machine learning can reach many of these fields.
 For game developers, the use cases for self-optimizing agents include controlling NPC behavior (in a variety of settings such as multi-agent and adversarial), prototyping game design decisions, and automated testing of game builds.